r1a1v1i1/Python_Ideas/README.md

 Here i will add python projects such that will make me good learner and also this all project is accessible to everyone so that they can use this as referens.

-#List of Projects commites
+#List of Projects completed till

 -->Cafe management system
+-->Link shortner